 Why did I actually invest in Etergo

-I was attracted by Etergo due to their product, it presented well, it had a buzz around it and presales have started.
+I was attracted by Etergo due to their product, the electric mobile scooter presented well, it had a buzz around it and presales have started.
 Nobody in their right mind would start presales when they are not ready to actually deliver something, at least nobody that has a good intention.
 At least this was my train of thought.

 The reviews I found about them on Glassdoor were not that good, but I did not mind the comments that internally the company is a dictatorship.
 For other companies, this got things done until they launched.
 This was another miss on my side; I should have been more cautious due to this.

 Previous investment rounds and other investors also increased my confidence, as they invested earlier, had a better due diligence than I did.
 For example: Seedrs and the other investors listed below.